 Six sets of three cups of coffee are neatly arranged on a table.
 Each group of three includes two cups of the same coffee and an odd one out.
-To make matters more challenging, each coffee on the table comes from the same region and shares the same process.
-Armed only with a cupping spoon and their senses, Q grader candidates must select the odd cup out in at least five of the six sets.
+To make matters more challenging, each coffee on the table comes from the same region and shares the same processing method.
+Armed only with a cupping spoon and their senses, Q grader candidates must select the odd cup in at least five of the six sets.

 From the first time I heard of the Q course, I knew I wanted to take it.
 For me, the decision was easy.
-But there’s lots to consider for a barista looking to add a certification to their resume.
+But there are many factors for baristas to consider if they want to add a certification to their resume.

 In an industry with precious few salary jobs, many ambitious, up-and-coming coffee professionals have turned to certification programs like the Q license to bolster their credentials and open new career possibilities.

 “Taking the Q Course can be beneficial to almost everyone in the coffee industry,” says Jodi Wieser, a Q instructor and co-founder of Gather Coffee.
 From Paris to Tulsa, Wieser and her business partner Marlee Benefield offer Q courses at Specialty Coffee Association-certified labs worldwide.
 Wieser, who has served as a judge for the Best of El Salvador, Best of Panama, and the Good Food Awards, credits her Q license for boosting her career.